 Intracellular concentrations of NAD+ decrease from aging as normal cellular functions deplete NAD+ supplies over time.
 Healthy levels of NAD+ are thought to be restored by supplementation with NAD+ precursors.
 According to research, precursors such as NMN and nicotinamide riboside (NR) are viewed as supplements of NAD+ production, increasing concentrations of NAD+.
 David Sinclair, a NAD+ researcher from Harvard, says, “Feeding or administering NAD+ directly to organisms is not a practical option.
 The NAD+ molecule cannot readily cross cell membranes to enter cells, and therefore would be unavailable to positively affect metabolism.
 Instead, precursor molecules to NAD+ must be used to increase bioavailable levels of NAD+.”
 This means NAD+ cannot be used as a direct supplement, because it is not easily absorbed.
 NAD+ precursors are more easily absorbed than NAD+ and are more effective supplements.

 NMN appears to be absorbed into cells through a molecular transporter embedded in the cell surface.
-Being a smaller molecule than NAD+, NMN may be absorbed more efficiently into cells.
+Being smaller than NAD+, the NMN molecule may be absorbed more efficiently into cells.
 NAD+ cannot easily enter the body because of the barrier presented by the cell membrane.
 The membrane has a waterless space which prevents ions, polar molecules, and large molecules from entering without the use of transporters.
-It was once thought that NMN must be altered before entering cells but new evidence suggests that NMN can enter cells directly via an NMN-specific transporter in the cellular membrane.
+It was once thought that NMN must be altered before entering cells but new evidence suggests that it can enter cells directly via an NMN-specific transporter in the cellular membrane.

 Furthermore, injections of NMN result in increased NAD+ in many regions in the body including the pancreas, fat tissue, the heart, skeletal muscle, kidneys, testes, eyes, and blood vessels.
 Oral administration of NMN in mice increases NAD+ in the liver within 15 minutes.

 NMN is considered safe in animals, and the results are promising enough that human trials have started.
-NMN is largely considered to be safe and not toxic, even at high concentrations in mice and in a human study.
-Long-term (one-year) oral administration of NMN in mice does not have toxic effects.
-The very first clinical trial in humans was completed and the evidence supports the idea that NMN is not toxic at single dosages.
+This molecule is largely considered to be safe and not toxic, even at high concentrations in mice and in a human study.
+Long-term (one-year) oral administration in mice does not have toxic effects.
+The very first clinical trial in humans was completed and the evidence supports the idea that it is not toxic in single doses.